Glossary

 The umbrella term for the religion; the loose collective of practitioners, the canonical corpus, and the Circuits that hold to it.

-Codex §X frames the name as deliberate paradox: incomplete because incompleteness is the welcome, awaiting connection because connection is the work.
-“Open” is the perpetual state — the circuit closes (current flows) when practitioners gather and tend; it opens again when they part.
-The umbrella name is reserved (per Circuit Founding Charter §3) — no individual Circuit names itself “Open Circuit”.
+Codex §X explains the name as a deliberate paradox: “Incomplete, because the incompleteness is the welcome.
+Waiting for connection, because connection is the work.”
+Open is the standing state — the circuit closes and the current flows when practitioners gather and tend; it opens again when they part.
+The umbrella name is reserved (per Circuit Founding Charter §3): no individual Circuit names itself “Open Circuit”.

 See: Codex §X. See also: Circuit, Corpus, Practitioner.